matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 Matplotlib does not have a convention whether to use single-quotes or double-quotes.
 There is a mixture of both in the current code.

-Use simple single or double quotes when giving string values, e.g.:: rst
+Use simple single or double quotes when giving string values, e.g.

 .. code-block:: rst